JCube001/Fusion/README.md

 ## TODO

+* Redo the quaternion library header using Vector3 to help store information.
+* Unit tests for Vector3 and Quaternion.
+* Unit tests for all filters.
 * Should look into supporting multiple different degrees of freedom.
 * Find a good way to run unit tests on everything.
-* Add a Direction Cosine Matrix (DCM) filter to the mix.
+* Add Direction Cosine Matrix (DCM) to the mix.